Neurodyne/chisel-hello/README.md

 # Welcome to Chisel Hardware Construction Language

-This project aims to run simulation and synthesis on a basic hardware component, implemented in Chisel.
+This project aims to run simulation and synthesis on a basic hardware component, implemented in [Chisel](https://www.chisel-lang.org/)

-This will serve as a setup example for other commercial projects and will help newcomers to evaluate Chisel features and the possibility of integration with Verilog and VHDL IPs
+This will serve as a setup example for other projects and will help newcomers to evaluate Chisel as the next project design language

+[Chisel](https://www.chisel-lang.org/) is the next generation Hardware Construction Languge Embedded in [Scala](https://www.scala-lang.org/)

 ## Prerequesties

-This tutorial was tested for `Ubuntu 18.10` and does not guarantee seamless operation on other OS without issues
+1. This tutorial was tested for `Ubuntu 18.10` and does not guarantee seamless operation on other OS without issues

+2. Know the complexity <br>
+Chisel requires basic understanding and experience with Scala and is NOT suitable for the first introduction of Digital Design

+3. Digital design experience is required <br>
+You should be comfortable with basic to intermediate concepts of Hardware Design and have a hands-on-experience with `Verilog`, working with waveforms and debugging digital designs

 ## Installation